Let’s start with the ultra basic: “What is a mortgage?”

 Amortization refers to how the mortgage is paid off.
 It is essentially the way your mortgage payments are distributed on a monthly basis, detailing how much interest and principal will be paid off each month for the duration of the mortgage term.

-Also note that there are other less common loan terms such as 15 year, 20 year, and even 50 year loan programs.
-But for the sake of simplicity, let’s focus on the 30-year amortization type.
+Also note that there are other less common loan terms such as 15-year, 20-year, 40-year, and even 50-year loan programs.
+But for the sake of simplicity, let’s focus on the 30-year amortization type, which is far and away the most popular.